xCosmicOtter/bigdata/README.md

 /!\

 EPITA's computers using podman, some docker functionnalities may crash during the first start.
-If so, run the ```make``` command again.
+It usually happen after the images and boursorama.tar download (when the analyzer's job begins ~10min after the ```make all``` command).
+If so, just ```Ctrl-C``` and run the ```make``` command again.

+The analyzer should take ~45min to process the data on school computers.

 /!\

 ## Methodology

 ### Data Reading